calcom/cal.com/packages/embeds/embed-core/README.md

     - user should be able to use "on" instruction to understand what's going on in the system
   - Error Tracking for embed.js
     - Know where exactly it’s failing if it does.

 - Color Scheme
-  - Need to reduce the number of colors on booking page.
+  - Need to reduce the number of colors on booking page, so that UI configuration is simpler

+- Dev Experience/Ease of Installation
   - Improved Demo
     - Seeding might be done for team event so that such an example is also available readily in index.html

-- Dev Experience/Ease of Installation
   - Do we need a one liner(like `window.dataLayer.push`) to inform SDK of something even if snippet is not yet on the page but would be there e.g. through GTM it would come late on the page ?

 - Might be better to pass all configuration using a single base64encoded query param to booking page.

 - Embed Code Generator
-- Reschedule and Cancel - Is there a current use case of these in embed ?

 - UI Config Features
-  - Transparent can't be made default as it requires configuration in styling depending on what was the background of the webpage.
-  - Background should be common automatically for all pages
-    - To achieve this remove explicit background on non body elements if someone uses transparent option for body background
   - Theme switch dynamically - If user switches the theme on website, he should be able to do it on embed.
-  - Text Color
-    - Brand color
-    - At some places Text is colored by using the color specific tailwind class. e.g. `text-gray-400` is the color of disabled date.
-He has 2 options, If user wants to customize that
-      - He can go and override the color on the class which doesn’t make sense
-      - He can identify the element and change the color by directly adding style, which might cause consistency issues if certain elements are missed.
-    - Challenges
+Add a demo for the API.
+Also, test system theme handling.
     - How would the user add on hover styles just using style attribute ?

+- If just iframe refreshes due to some reason, embed script can't replay the applied instructions.

 - React Component
   - `onClick` support with preloading

+Embed for authenticated pages

+- Currently embed is properly supported for non authenticated pages like cal.com/john.
+It is supported for team links as well.
+- For such pages, you can customize the colors of all the texts and give a common background to all pages under your cal link
+- If we can support other pages, which are behind login, it can open possibilities for users to show "upcoming bookings", "availability" and other functionalities on their website itself.
+  - First of all we need more usecases for this.
+  - Think of it in this way.
+Cal.com is build with many different UI components that are put together to work seamlessly, what if the user can choose which component they need and which they don't
+  - The main problem with this is that, there are so many pages in the app.
+We would need to ensure that all the pages use the same text colors only that are available as embed UI configuration.
+  - We would need to hide certain UI components when opening a page. e.g. the navigation component wouldn't be there.
+  - User might want to change the text also for components, e.g. he might call "Event Type" as "Meeting Type" everywhere. common.json would be useful in this scenario.
+  - Login form shouldn't be visible in embed as auth would be taken care of separately.
+If due to cookies being expired, the component can't be shown then whatever auth flow is configured, can be triggered
+    - In most scenarios, user would have a website on which the visitors would be signing in already into their system(and thus they own the user table) and he would want to just link those users to cal.com - This would be allowed only with self hosted instance ?
+      - So, cal.com won't maintain the user details itself and would simply store a user id which it would provide to hosting website to retrieve user information whenever it needs it.

 ## Pending Documentation

 - READMEs
   - How to make a new element configurable using UI instruction ?
   - Why do we NOT want to provide completely flexible CSS customization by adding whatever CSS user wants. ?
+  - Feature Documentation
+    - Inline mode doesn't cause any scroll in iframe by default.
+It more looks like it is part of the website.
 - docs.cal.com
   - A complete document on how to use embed